 Tutorials will take place on Friday the 18th of December 2020.
-Indications to access will be provided in due course.
+The programme is below.
+Please follow the indications to access the virtual room:

 This virtual tutorial will explain the theory and practice of forecasting when facing a nonstationary and evolving world, where the model differs from the data generation process (DGP).
 It covers the main sources of forecast error and explains how to produce forecasts following structural breaks, discussing how to robustify forecasts when there are shifts in distributions.
 Applications to empirical time series will demonstrate the approach.
 The OxMetrics software package will be used for the empirical applications.